Daschi1/JavaLanguageAPI/README.md

 LanguageAPI.setValue("key", "value"); //set value for current language (you can also provide a specific language as the final argument)
 LanguageAPI.getValue("key"); //get value for current language (you can also provide a specific language as the final argument)
 LanguageAPI.hasValue("key"); //check if value exists for current language (you can also provide a specific language as the final argument)
+LanguageAPI.removeValue("key"); //remove value for current language (you can also provide a specific language as the final argument)
 ```

 Gradle: